 Communications between travelers (or their agents) and suppliers and intermediaries (or their agents) are expected to be multidirectional.
 For example, a traveler may provide certain elements of their profile (along with other elements of a travel portfolio) during a booking request, and a supplier who is able to fulfill that booking request may respond with a request for additional information that may be needed to complete the booking and/or to personalize the experience.
 The traveler (or their agent) could respond with additional information, which may or may not meet the supplier’s requirements.
 A back-and-forth can continue until both parties are satisfied or until one decides to terminate the communication.

-These communications will use standard request protocols that are outside the scope of this effort but that are covered by existing or future data exchange standards (such as from the World Wide Web Consortium (W3C)) Verifiable Credentials API v0.7 or the OpenID Connect 4 Verifiable Data Access Query Language (DACL) currently in development as part of the OIDC4VC specification.
+A proposal for a “profile exchange protocol” (travel profile request/response) is a future deliverable of the HATPro project.
+The plan is for the protocol to build on existing and emerging standards for Verifiable Credential exchange protocols.
+The two leading candidates are:

+The World Wide Web Consortium (W3C)) Verifiable Credentials API v0.7

+The OpenID Connect 4 for Verifiable Credentials Data Credentials Query Language (DACL)

 Profile Data Storage